shoyalax0703/Calico-study/README.md

 ## Review
 We've covered five different ways for connecting to your pods from outside the cluster during this Module.
-    * Via a standard NodePort on a specific node.
+1. Via a standard NodePort on a specific node.
 (This is how you connected to the YAO Bank web front end when you first deployed it.)
-    * Direct to the pod IP address by using externally routable IP Pools.
+2. Direct to the pod IP address by using externally routable IP Pools.
-    * Advertising the service cluster IP range.
+3. Advertising the service cluster IP range.
 (And using ECMP to load balance across all nodes in the cluster.)
-    * Advertising individual cluster IPs.
+4. Advertising individual cluster IPs.
 (Services with externalTrafficPolicy: Local, using ECMP to load balance only to the nodes hosting the pods backing the service.)
-    * Advertising service external-IPs.
+5. Advertising service external-IPs.
 (So you can use service IP addresses outside of the cluster IP range.)

 Key notes:

 kubernetes services
-1, Can be thought of as a virtual load balancer built into the pod network 2, Normally use label selectors to define which pods belong to a Service 3, Are discoverable by pods through DNS (kube-dns)
+1. Can be thought of as a virtual load balancer built into the pod network
+2. Normally use label selectors to define which pods belong to a Service
+3. Are discoverable by pods through DNS (kube-dns)
-4, May include external load balancers
+4. May include external load balancers

 Cluster IP services
-1, Preserve pod source IP addresses all the way to the backing pods 2, NAT the destination IP as part of load balancing to the backing pods 3, Can be discovered using DNS (kube-dns)
+1. Preserve pod source IP addresses all the way to the backing pods
+2. NAT the destination IP as part of load balancing to the backing pods
+3. Can be discovered using DNS (kube-dns)
-4, Can be advertised over BGP
+4. Can be advertised over BGP

 Nodeport services when using kube-proxy
-1, NAT the source IP as part of load balancing to the backing pods 2, NAT the destination IP as part of load balancing to the backing pods
+1. NAT the source IP as part of load balancing to the backing pods
+2. NAT the destination IP as part of load balancing to the backing pods

 Load balancer services typically:
-1, Use external network load balancers
+1. Use external network load balancers
-2, Use node ports
+2. Use node ports
-3, Preserve source IP for services with externalTrafficPolicy:local
+3. Preserve source IP for services with externalTrafficPolicy:local

 Kube-proxy:
-1, Intercepts connections to services using rules it has programmed in the kernel 2, Load balances connections to services to the pods backing the service 3, Can use either iptables or IPVS rules for load balancing 4, Scales to thousands of services
+1. Intercepts connections to services using rules it has programmed in the kernel
+2. Load balances connections to services to the pods backing the service
+3. Can use either iptables or IPVS rules for load balancing
+4. Scales to thousands of services

 Kube-proxy IPVS mode
-1, Scales to thousands of services
+1. Scales to thousands of services
-2, Uses less CPU than iptables with thousands of services
+2. Uses less CPU than iptables with thousands of services

 Calico native service handling
-1, Replaces kube-proxy
+1. Replaces kube-proxy
-2, Is implemented by the Calico eBPF dataplane
+2. Is implemented by the Calico eBPF dataplane
-3, Always preserves client source IP addresses
+3. Always preserves client source IP addresses
-4, Optionally supports DSR (Direct Server Return)
+4. Optionally supports DSR (Direct Server Return)
-5, Scales to thousands of services
+5. Scales to thousands of services
-6, Has lower latency and uses less CPU than kube-proxy
+6. Has lower latency and uses less CPU than kube-proxy

 Calico can use BGP to
 1. Advertise the cluster IP range of services
 2. Advertise external IP range of services
 3. Enable the underlying network to load balance services without a load balancer

-*** I got certified for Calico Operator: Level 1 !!! ***
+***I got certified for Calico Operator: Level 1 !!!***
 ![CALICO](https://user-images.githubusercontent.com/66551005/188761737-963ffced-0e80-4b1f-bbf2-07c068d32823.png)